ErdhyErnando/OrthosisProject/orthosis_interface/README.md

     python orthosis_error_intro_mp --help

     ```
+  - *orthosis_error_intro_modified.py* <br />
+  This script is the modification of the orthosis_error_intro_ijcai_oop.py created by Student Project Group (Sept 2024) which enable the program to connect to orthosis web app.
+Use this program to test the Orthosis V2 with the dedicated
+web app.

 ## Coding Conventions
 This section describes the general coding guidelines to follow during development process.
 - **Programming Language** <br />